The following professionals lent their expertise to this article:

 Direct-Entry MSN

-A Master of Science in Nursing (MSN) program provides the advanced knowledge and clinical experience you need to excel.
-Programs prepare you for post-graduation certification exams and equip you to provide evidence-based care in specialized roles.
+This Master of Science in Nursing (MSN) program is for students with no previous nursing experience.
+They prepare you for post-graduation certification exams and equip you to provide evidence-based care in specialized roles.

 Example: McNeese State University